lukepolson/PHYS326_NUMERICAL/_episodes/04-tutorial4.md

 ~~~
 {: .language-python}

-Alternative, we can do this as follows:
+Alternative, we can do this more quickly as follows:

 ~~~
 hermite(2)(10)